pactus-project/pactus.org/docs/guide/transaction-mintbase.md

 ---
 id: transaction-mintbase
-title: Mintbase transaction
+title: Mintbase Transaction
 ---

-# Mintbase transaction
+# Mintbase Transaction

 Mintbase transaction is the first transaction in each block.
-The format of mintbase transaction is same as [send transaction](./transaction-send.md) but the fee is zero.
+The format of mintbase transaction is the same as [send transaction](./transaction-send.md) but the fee is zero.

-Sender address is Treasury address and receiver address defines by the validator.
-The amount of mintbase transaction should be equal to the block rewards plus transactions fee.
-This amount will go to validator account as block reward.
+Sender address is the Treasury address and receiver address is defined by the validator.
+The amount of mintbase transaction should be equal to the block rewards plus transaction fee.
+This amount will go to the validator account as block reward.